 - 1. The HDRC will keep records of all its proceedings. - 2.
-HDRC records will be made available upon request for public inspection.

-3. The HDRC will file, as soon as practicable, copies of its annual reports to the Board of Supervisors with the Zoning Administrator, the Director, the County Attorney, and the Planning Commission.
+HDRC records will be made available upon request for public inspection. - 3.
+The HDRC will file, as soon as practicable, copies of its annual reports to the Board of Supervisors with the Zoning Administrator, the Director, the County Attorney, and the Planning Commission.

-13.01 Interpretation of Zoning Ordinance-
+13.01 Interpretation of Zoning Ordinance

-- A. 1-201 Provisions are Minimum Requirements.
-In their interpretation and application, the provisions of this Zoning Ordinance shall be held to beare the minimum requirements for the promotion of the public health, safety, comfort, morals and general welfare, as set forth in the provisions hereof establishing the intent and purpose of this Zoning Ordinance in general and its various sections in particular. - B. 1-202 Interpretation of Terms.
+- A. Provisions are Minimum Requirements.
+In their interpretation and application, the provisions of this Zoning Ordinance are the minimum requirements for the promotion of the public health, safety, comfort, morals and general welfare, as set forth in the provisions hereof establishing the intent and purpose of this Zoning Ordinance in general and its various sections in particular. - B. Interpretation of Terms.
 For the purpose of this Zoning Ordinance, certain words and terms are to be interpreted as follows: - 1.
 Words used in the present tense include the future; words used in the masculine gender include the feminine and neuter; words in the singular number include the plural; and words in the plural include the singular, unless the obvious construction of the wording indicates otherwise. - 2.
-The word "shallmust" is mandatory. - 3.
-Unless otherwise specified, all distances shallmust be measured horizontally and at right angles or radially to the line in relation to which the distance is specified. - 4.
-Unless otherwise specified, the term "day" shall mean means a working day. - 5.
-The word "lot" includes the word plot; the word "used" shall be deemed also to include designed, intended, or arranged to be used; the term "erected" shallmust be deemed also to include constructed, reconstructed, altered, placed, relocated, or removed. - 6.
-The terms "land use" and "use of land" shallmust be deemed also to include building use and use of building. - 7.
-1-203 The phrase "such as" means "including, but not limited to." - C. Unspecified Uses.
-Subject to the Zoning Administrator's interpretive powers as provided for herein, no uses are permitted unless included in a district use list or accessory use list. - D. 1-204 Adding Unspecified Uses to the District Regulations.
+The word "must" is mandatory. - 3.
+Unless otherwise specified, all distances must be measured horizontally and at right angles or radially to the line in relation to which the distance is specified. - 4.
+Unless otherwise specified, the term "day" means a working day. - 5.
+The word "lot" includes the word plot; the word "used" shall be deemed also to include designed, intended, or arranged to be used; the term "erected" must be deemed also to include constructed, reconstructed, altered, placed, relocated, or removed. - 6.
+The terms "land use" and "use of land" must be deemed also to include building use and use of building. - 7.
+The phrase "such as" means "including, but not limited to." - C. Unspecified Uses.
+Subject to the Zoning Administrator's interpretive powers as provided for herein, no uses are permitted unless included in a district use list or accessory use list. - D. Adding Unspecified Uses to the District Regulations.
 Uses other than those allowed in the applicable district may be added to a district upon adoption of a text amendment approved by the Board of Supervisors.